Roman Sorin

 I'm Roman, a software engineer based in Nashville, TN.

 I have over 6 years of experience spanning various industries, including FinTech, real estate, and healthcare.
-Currently, I'm a senior engineer at Capital Rx, where I work on our invoicing, payments, and pharmacy claims routing systems.
+Currently, I'm a principal engineer at Capital Rx, where I work on our invoicing, payments, and pharmacy claims routing systems.

 I previously founded Realbid, a fractional real estate investment platform.
 Our mission was to democratize investing, making it accessible to all individuals regardless of their financial background.
 In just under six months since launch, we captured over $40,000 in investments and brought more than 500 users to the platform.